About

 Social media

-I make social media videos for clients and my personal accounts.
-Across all platforms, my videos have accumulated over 20 million views.
+I create science videos for clients and my personal accounts.
+Across platforms, my videos have accumulated over 20 million views.

 @carolinesteelscience